Frequently asked questions

 All online courses must fulfill all 15 of the UC-identified “power standards” from the iNACOL course standards and satisfy at least 27 of the remaining standards in order for a course to be considered for “a-g” approval.

 We are preparing to submit a new online course for “a-g” approval.
-How do we notify UC that the course received CLRN certification or a self-assessment was conducted?
+How do we submit the course's self-assessment?

 Prior to submitting a new online course to UC, an institution must assess their course against the iNACOL Standards for Quality Online Courses.
-This will include the course either obtaining certification by the California Learning Resource Network (CLRN) or the institution conducting a self-assessment of their online course against iNACOL’s course standards.
-As part of the new course submission to UC for “a-g” review, the institution will either indicate that the course has received CLRN certification or be prompted to complete the self-assessment form for the online course.
+This will require the institution conducting a self-assessment of their online course against iNACOL’s course standards.
+As part of the new course submission form for “a-g” review via the A-G CMP, the institution will be prompted to complete the self-assessment form for the online course.

 High schools, districts or programs that purchased or licensed online courses will not be required to provide information pertaining to a course’s assessment against the iNACOL course standards.
 Doing so is the responsibility of the online course publisher.
 However, the high school will need to verify their institution meets UC’s institutional expectations for online learning each year an online course is offered.

-Is CLRN certification or a self-assessment required for UC-approved program courses, such as AP, IB and ROP courses, offered in an online setting?
+Is a self-assessment required for UC-approved program courses, such as AP, IB and ROP courses, offered in an online setting?

 Yes.
-Publishers, online schools and non-online institutions offering UC-approved program courses must either receive CLRN course certification or conduct a self-assessment against the iNACOL Standards for Quality Online Courses for each program course.
-These online program courses may still be added to an "a-g" course list as previously approved program courses and complete course content descriptions will not be required for these types of submissions.
+Publishers, online schools and non-online institutions offering UC-approved program courses must conduct a self-assessment against the iNACOL Standards for Quality Online Courses for each program course.
+These online program courses will not require a full course review in order to be added to an "a-g" course list.

-Institutions that purchase or license UC-approved program courses, such as AP or IB courses, from an online publisher will not be required to obtain CLRN certification or conduct a self-assessment.
+Institutions that purchase or license UC-approved program courses, such as AP or IB courses, from an online publisher will not be required to conduct a self-assessment.
 It is the responsibility of the online course publisher to complete this additional step.
-All courses from an online publisher, including program courses, will be added to an "a-g" course list as previously approved online publisher courses.

 My educational program is both an online school and an online course publisher that sells our curriculum.
-What process do we need to undergo to receive “a-g” approval for our courses?
+What process do we need to undergo to establish an "a-g" course list?

 Online educational programs that function as both a diploma-granting online school and distributor of their own curriculum will adhere to the institutional requirements and course review process for online schools.